codacy/codacy-clang-tidy/docs/description/modernize-use-emplace.md

     std::vector<boost::optional<std::string> > v;
     v.emplace_back("abc");

-In some cases the transformation would be valid, but the code wouldn’t be exception safe.
-In this case the calls of `push_back` won’t be replaced.
+In some cases the transformation would be valid, but the code wouldn't be exception safe.
+In this case the calls of `push_back` won't be replaced.

 .. code-block:: c++